 Timeline of Events

 The revealed correlations among ransom notes are presented below.
-Some of the victims of Brain Cipher were discovered in August 2024 as well.
+Some of the victims of Brain Cipher were also discovered in August 2024.
 Some of the victims for SenSayQ were added to their DLS later in June 2024.

 Timeline of changing in ransom notes of possibly related ransomware groups